 - 1. Go to the PHMSA Portal at https://portal.phmsa.dot.gov/portal - 2.
 Enter PHMSA Portal Username and Password; press enter - 3.
 Select OPID; press "continue" button. - 4.
 On the left side menu under "Incident/accident" select "ODES 2.0" - 5.
-Under "Create Reports" on the left side of the screen, select "Hazardous Liquid Accident Report" and proceed with entering your data.
-Note: Data fields marked with a single asterisk are considered required fields that must be completed before the system will accept your initial submission. - 6.
+Under "Create Reports" on the left side of the screen, select "Hazardous Liquid" and proceed with entering your data. - 6.
 Click "Submit" when finished with your data entry to have your report uploaded to PHMSA's database as an official submission of an Accident Report; or click "Save" which doesn't submit the report to PHMSA but stores it in a draft status to allow you to come back to complete your data entry and report submission at a later time.
 Note: The "Save" feature will allow you to start a report and save a draft of it which you can print out and/or save as a PDF to email to colleagues in order to gather additional information and then come back to accurately complete your data entry before submitting it to PHMSA.

-7. Once you click "Submit", the system will return you to the initial view of the screen that lists your [Saved Incident/Accident Reports] in the top portion of the screen and your [Submitted Incident/Accident Reports] in the bottom portion of the screen.
+7. Once you click "Submit", the system will check if all applicable portions of the report have been completed.
+If portions are incomplete, a listing of these portions will appear above the row of Parts.
+If all applicable portions have been completed, the system will show your Saved Incident/Accident Reports in the top portion of the screen and your Submitted Incident/Accident Reports in the bottom portion of the screen.
 Note: To confirm that your report was successfully submitted to PHMSA, look for it in the bottom portion of the screen where you can also view a PDF of what you submitted.

-Supplemental Report Filing - Follow Steps 1 through 4 above, and then select a previously submitted report from the [Submitted Incident/Accident Reports] list in the bottom portion of the screen by double clicking on the desired report.
-The report will default to a "Read Only" mode that is pre-populated with the data you entered previously.
-To create a Supplemental Report, click on "Create Supplemental" found in the upper right corner of the screen.
-At this point, you can amend your data and make an official submission of the report to PHMSA as either a Supplemental Report or as a Supplemental Report plus Final Report (see "Specific Instructions, PART A, Report Type"), or you can use the "Save" feature to create a draft of your Supplemental Report to be submitted at some future date.
-Reports that were saved will appear in the [Saved Incident/Accident Reports] list in the top portion of the screen and reports that were submitted will appear in the [Submitted Incident/Accident Reports] list in the bottom portion of the screen.
+Supplemental Report Filing - Follow Steps 1 through 4 above, and double-click a submitted report from the Submitted Incident/Accident Reports list.
+The report will default to a "Read Only" mode that is pre-populated with the data you submitted previously.
+To create a supplemental report, click on "Create Supplemental" found in the upper right corner of the screen.
+At this point, you can amend your data and make an official submission of the report to PHMSA as either a Supplemental Report or as a Supplemental Report plus Final Report (see "Specific Instructions, PART A, Report Type"), or you can use the "Save" feature to create a draft of your Supplemental Report to be submitted at some future date